mbabynames search ✿

 Juno Beatrice

-Juno ("noble and strong") and Beatrice ("she who brings happiness").
+Juno ("queen of heaven") and Beatrice ("she who brings happiness").
 Two distinct meanings that create a name with range.
 The hard B in Beatrice gives a clean break after Juno's open vowel ending.

 Juno Celeste

-The meaning of Juno is "noble and strong"; Celeste is "heavenly".
+The meaning of Juno is "queen of heaven"; Celeste is "heavenly".
 There is a natural balance between the two.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Juno Fiona